Pivotal Cloud Foundry® Ops Manager Version 1.6 and 1.7

 Pivotal Cloud Foundry® (PCF) Redis Version1.5

 After an upgrade of the Ops Manager environment from 1.6 to 1.7, bind, unbind and deprovision operations against pre-existing service instances fail.

-When looking at the broker’s statefile, located on the broker VM of the deployment, at, /var/vcap/store/cf-redis-broker/statefile.json:, all dedicated instances show up as available and no bindings are reported.
+When looking at the broker’s statefile, located on the broker virtual machine (VM) of the deployment at, /var/vcap/store/cf-redis-broker/statefile.json:, all dedicated instances show up as available and no bindings are reported.

-When looking at the deployment logs from Ops Manager, it appears that a new broker VM is created because it’s identified as missing and the previous broker VM is deleted as it’s considered unneeded:
+When looking at the deployment logs from the Ops Manager, it appears that a new broker VM is created because it has been identified as missing and the previous broker VM is deleted as it is being considered unneeded:

 Started creating missing vms > cf-redis-broker-<new>/0